Organised and run by Ardersier International Folk CLub.

 Mellow Yellow kids choir, Mellow Yellow Adults, Ardersier Forté with others to be arranged.

-The Concert is entry by donation and it is a Family Friendly event where we try to give as many young people the opportunity to perform as possible - By young of course we also include
+The Concert is entry by donation and is a Family Friendly event where we try to give as many young people the opportunity to perform as possible - By young of course we also include 'Young at Heart'

 Saturday Concert